• As low as $290/Night

 We include a Hunting Island Beach pass that is available for use during your stay.
 We also have board games, playing cards, and cornhole boards.
 For coffee lovers like myself -we have a coffee bar supplied with coffee, cream and sugar for the morning.

 Our home is located in a peaceful, friendly neighborhood.
 This Veteran owned, freshly modernized home features white washed brick exterior, an open layout, and big windows looking out to spanish moss covered trees.
-Our home also has a huge fenced in backyard complete with pergola and fire pit.
-Truly a haven created to let you relax and savor your time in this historic hidden gem- Beaufort.
+Our home also has a sizable fenced in backyard complete with pergola and fire pit.
+Truly a haven created to let you relax and appreciate your time in this historic hidden gem- Beaufort.

 About the Area

 Located in Beaufort, this vacation home is in the city center.
-St. Helena's Episcopal Church and Beaufort National Cemetery are local landmarks, and the area's natural beauty can be seen at Cypress Wetlands and Port Royal Skateboard Park.
+St. Helena's Episcopal Church and Beaufort National Cemetery are local landmarks, and the area's natural beauty can be seen at Westvine Drive Trailhead and Cypress Wetlands.
 With kayaking, motor boating, and fishing nearby, you'll find plenty of adventures in the water.

 Special Instructions